Skip to content

 scores = model_selection.cross_val_score(model, X, y, scoring=scorer, cv=cv)

-# Display the average score and it's standard deviation
+# Display the average score and its standard deviation

 print(f'ROC AUC: {scores.mean():.3f}{scores.std():.3f})')